FortechRomania/js-team-showcase/showcase/firebase.md

 ```
 npm install --save firebase
 ```
-One problem with firebase npm package is that is quite big and will increase your bundle size.
+One problem with the npm package is that it is quite big and will increase your bundle size.
 ![alt text](https://preview.ibb.co/edVh2G/Screen_Shot_2018_01_06_at_17_38_53.png "Firebase Size")